Your Stock Horn Is a Joke. Here Is How to Pick the Right Air Horn for Your Truck.

 About these horns

 Get ready to turn heads and make a bold statement with this powerful train horn system.
 Boasting an impressive sound output of 152db at 150 Hz, this horn is guaranteed to make an impact that won't go unnoticed.
-The all-metal construction features chrome trumpets that not only add a touch of style to your vehicle but also ensure durability and a long-lasting performance.
+The all-metal construction features chrome trumpets that not only add a touch of style to your vehicle but also ensure durability and long-lasting performance.

 Each chrome bell has a front diameter of 6 1/4", and the horn itself measures L 16 1/4" x W 15" x H 11".
 To make installation a breeze, this train horn system comes complete with an electric valve solenoid and air hose.
 With everything you need in one convenient package, you'll be ready to make a bold and powerful statement on the road or rail.
 Upgrade your vehicle with this powerful and stylish train horn system today and experience the difference for yourself.